 It is our hope that you will feel comfortable worshiping with us.
 Dress is neatly casual, please come as you are.
 Feel free to participate in whatever way you wish: sitting, standing or kneeling as you are able, listening or joining in the hymns or responses as indicated.
 Our services follow the six seasons of the church year (Advent, Christmas, Epiphany, Lent, Easter, and Pentecost) and the lectionary, a set list of Bible readings for the year.

-This information is intended to give you an idea of what to expect during a Sunday church service.
+This information is intended to give you an idea of what to expect during a Sunday church worship service.
 Our services reflect our affiliation with the Anglican Church of Canada and the United Church of Canada.
 We do this by blending some of both traditions within each service.
 The order of service is contained in a printed bulletin and is also displayed on the overhead television screen at the front of the sanctuary.

 Our paid clergy generally alternates between a United Church minister and an Anglican priest.
 Rev. Christine Muise is currently our minister and brings thoughtfulness and justice to her ministry with us.
 Please check our calendar page for details on the upcoming services.